carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl06.rst

 Now we have useful user-defined binary operators.
 This builds a lot on the previous framework we built for other operators.
-Adding unary operators is a bit more challenging, because we don't have any framework for it yet - lets see what it takes.
+Adding unary operators is a bit more challenging, because we don't have any framework for it yet - let's see what it takes.

 User-defined Unary Operators
 ============================